 Indicator (d) The occurrence of status checks can be documented through the form.
 The PSP can obtain information through treatment team meetings as well as the unit management team notes or mental health chart.
 The NCDPS Juvenile Justice PREA policy indicated the resident is expected to complete direct conversations weekly during the first three weeks and periodically thereafter.
-The PSP is also required to speak with the facility Director and the agency Investigators about the status check-ins.
+The PSP is also required to speak with the facility Director and the agency Investigators about the status check-ins if there is any concern about retaliation.

 Indicator (e) As noted in indicator (b), the facility has sufficient means to protect a resident.
-Wake is one of ten Juvenile facilities for housing the North Carolina Department of Public Safety clients.
-The facility has two housing units, and all residents are single-celled.
+Lenoir is one of ten Juvenile facilities for housing the North Carolina Department of Public Safety clients.
+The facility has multiple housing units, and all residents are single-celled.
+Juveniles are never unsupervised in the facility and units do not interact.
+In moving a youth to a unit on the opposite side of the complex there would be little chance for them to have any future interaction.